hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 b) retrieve self assessment tax calculation Income Tax NICs calculated</br>
 c) retrieve self assessment tax calculation allowances, deductions and reliefs</br>
 10. The customer reviews the calculation and declaration text.
-11. The customer confirms the declaration and the software calls the final declaration endpoint using the final declaration Calculation ID to confirm the calculation to which the customer is agreeing.
+11. The customer confirms the declaration and the software calls the Crystallisation endpoint using the Calculation ID to confirm the calculation to which the customer is agreeing.
 12. HMRC receives the submission and confirms receipt with a success message and marks the obligation as fulfilled.
 13. The software receives a success message and confirms that HMRC has received the return.
 14. The customer views confirmation that the return has been successfully submitted to HMRC.